-There are several types of tummy tucks to consider depending on how much skin and fat need to be eliminated.
-The right tummy tuck procedure also depends on a patient’s medical history, how many abdominal operations have been performed, how much weight has been gained and lost, and the patient’s current weight.
+There are several types of tummy tucks to consider, depending on how much skin and fat needs to be eliminated.
+The right tummy tuck procedure also depends on a patient’s medical history, how many abdominal operations have been performed, how much weight has been gained or lost, and the patient’s current weight.
 The following procedures are performed to achieve the desired look:

 The skin and soft tissue are lifted off the abdominal muscles from the incision up to the bottom of the ribs.
 The belly button is left attached to the muscle and Dr. Man carefully works around it.
 Stitches tighten and shape the abdominal muscles to narrow the waist and flatten the stomach.